Passenger Movement Charge (PMC)

 PMC refunds

-Passengers are eligible for a refund of $60 AUD if:
+You are eligible for a refund of A$70 if:

-- a flight is cancelled and the person does not travel
+• your flight is cancelled and you do not travel

-- a person is entitled to a refund under the PMC regulations
+• you are entitled to a refund under the PMC regulations.

 If the travel is re-booked, the PMC liability will be applied to the new travel arrangements by the carrier.
 If applicable, a request for refund should be made directly to the carrier.

-If the PMC was paid by the passenger to the Department, the passenger should write to pmcadministration@abf.gov.au to formally request a refund and provide details of travel, and proof of payment.
+If you paid the PMC directly, you should write to the department to request a refund, provide details of travel, and proof of payment.
 Carriers can also request a refund on behalf of a passenger directly with the Department.

 How to establish a PMC arrangement

-Regular public transport operators, Air Charter and Shipping Operators should establish an Arrangement through the Department.
-Carriers should complete a Client Particulars Form and send it to
+Regular public transport operators, Air Charter and Shipping Operators should establish an arrangement through the Department.
+Carriers should complete a Client Particulars form and send it to pmcadministration@abf.gov.au.

-The Department will prepare the Arrangement and forward the documentation to the carrier for completion and execution.
+The Department will prepare the arrangement and forward the documentation to the carrier for completion.

-For further information, contact the PMC administration office -
+For further information, contact the PMC administration office at pmcadministration@abf.gov.au.

 Code-share and PMC

 A Code-share agreement is where two or more airlines share the same flight.
-One airline is the operating carrier (whose aircraft and crew operate the flight) and the other airline is the marketing carrier.
-Reporting and payment of PMC responsibilities are outlined in the PMC Arrangement for regular public transport operators with passengers travelling under code-share agreements.
-Carriers must report to the Department all existing, new or changed commercial code-share agreements.
+One airline is the operating carrier, whose aircraft and crew operate the flight.
+The other, is the marketing carrier.
+Regular public transport operators with passengers travelling under code-share agreements can learn more about reporting and payment of PMC responsibilities in the PMC arrangement.
+Carriers must report all commercial code-share agreements to the department.

 Contacts